jonkristian/mediatracker-ha/README.md

 [MediaTracker](https://github.com/bonukai/MediaTracker) is a self hosted platform for tracking movies, tv shows, video games, books and audiobooks.

+**Code is early development so you should expect bugs!
+If you do, please report :-)**

+---

 ## Installation

 ### Installation via Home Assistant Community Store (HACS)